jesse-c/AutoVolume/README.md

 - Only change volume if a specified amount of time has elapsed
 - Add option to display the current volume in a notable way on event
 - Act only if volume is above a specified threshold
+- Set time when to set volume ([suggested by Simone M](https://www.designernews.co/comments/254374))

 ## Contributing